Inclusive fitness

 Inclusive fitness is a conceptual framework in evolutionary biology first defined by W. D. Hamilton in 1964.
 It is primarily used to aid the understanding of how social traits are expected to evolve in structured populations.
-It involves partitioning an individual's expected fitness returns into two distinct components: direct fitness returns - the component of a focal individual’s fitness that is independent of who it interacts with socially; indirect fitness returns - the component that is dependent on who it interacts with socially.
+It involves partitioning an individual's expected fitness returns into two distinct components: direct fitness returns - the component of a focal individual’s fitness that is independent of who it interacts with socially; and indirect fitness returns - the component that is dependent on who it interacts with socially.
 The direct component of an individual's fitness is often called its personal fitness, while an individual’s direct and indirect fitness components taken together are often called its inclusive fitness.

-Under an inclusive fitness framework direct fitness returns are realised through the offspring a focal individual produces independent of who it interacts with, while indirect fitness returns are realised by adding up all the effects our focal individual has on the (number of) offspring produced by those it interacts with weighted by the relatedness of our focal individual to those it interacts with.
+Under an inclusive fitness framework, direct fitness returns are realised through the offspring a focal individual produces independent of who it interacts with, while indirect fitness returns are realised by adding up all the effects our focal individual has on the (number of) offspring produced by those it interacts with weighted by the relatedness of our focal individual to those it interacts with.
 This can be visualised in a sexually reproducing system (assuming identity by descent) by saying that an individual's own child, who carries one half of that individual's genes, represents one offspring equivalent.
-A sibling's child, who will carry one-quarter of the individual's genes, will then represent 1/2 offspring equivalent (and so on - see coefficient of relationship for further examples).
+A sibling's child, who will carry one-quarter of the individual's genes, will then represent 1/2 offspring equivalent, and so on (see coefficient of relationship).